OpenReqEU/qthulhu/README.md

 Currently, accepted and rejected links are not written into the Jira database, just back to mallikas.
 - *Add more filter options*
 Adding more filter options to also filter f.e. egdes
+- *Highlighting issues and links that cause inconsistencies*

 #### Functionalities planned
 - *Editing* links